- Identification of Homeless Students

 What legislative requirements must school districts meet to comply with the McKinney-Vento Act?

-For a complete description of legislative requirements, download a copy of the McKinney-Vento Act.
+For a complete description of legislative requirements, view the full text of the McKinney-Vento Act.

 Must private schools comply with the McKinney-Vento Act?